cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - s = (3 * B' * x + A') / 3
 - t = y * B'

+This mapping can be used to apply the Shallue-van de Woestijne method ({{svdw}}) to Montgomery curves.

 # Isogeny maps for Suites {#appx-iso}